Driver accreditation for large or small passenger vehicles

-All clients with a driver accreditation will be sent a MR713 Certificate of fitness for heavy vehicle and commercial drivers (a purple medical form).
-When it is due you will be required to visit your medical practitioner and/or specialist in order to complete the form.
-You need to complete sections 1 and 2 before your appointment and your medical practitioner can complete sections 3 and 4, and the declaration in section 5.
+All clients with a driver accreditation will be sent a MR713 Certificate of fitness for heavy vehicle and commercial drivers when it is due (a purple medical form).
+You will be required to visit your medical practitioner and/or specialist in order to complete the form.
+You need to complete sections1 and 2 before your appointment and your medical practitioner can complete sections 3 and 4, and the declaration in section 5.

 The completed certificate will provide a general overview on your medical condition and help determine your fitness to drive a public passenger vehicle and assist passengers.